 See the connection?
 My body needed more carnitine then it was getting from my diet.

-Knowing that consistent exercise increases creatine kinase (as this enzyme stays in the blood for up to a week), I am alot more comfortable with this level then the last.
+Knowing that consistent exercise increases creatine kinase (as this enzyme stays in the blood for up to a week), I am a lot more comfortable with this level than the last.
 Still a little bit to go, however, I am on the right track.

 This is all because I did my blood work.

 - Magnesium is needed to feel calm and happy.
 If you don’t have intracellular magnesium, your body can’t do 320 functions.
 Magnesium is a cofactor for the neurotransmitters that control emotion, hyperactivity, and attention.
 Are you someone who tends to ‘overreact’?
 Magnesium deficiency can induce anxiety and emotional hyper-reactivity.
 It also has well-documented evidence that it can lift depression.
 Magnesium plays a key role in daily energy and sleep quality.
 Also for proper vitamin D assimilation strong bones, and healthy metabolism (losing weight).

 - Zinc is needed for proper digestion.
 Not enough zinc and you can’t activate almost 200 enzymes that play a role in proper digestion (got constipation, diarrhea, gas, bloating, cramps)?
 Zinc is also needed for better mood (with its involvement with increasing melatonin, serotonin, and dopamine), healthy metabolism (by improving insulin sensitivity and converting T4 to T3), and proper immune system (by regulating immune cell signal transduction specifically T cell), In fact when you see low zinc and low manganese it raises a red flag to do further testing for Lyme’s disease.